Smoking vs Snorting Heroin: Effects & Dangers

 What are the Health Effects of Smoking vs Snorting Heroin?

 Smoking and snorting heroin may not have the same stigma that needle drug use carries.
-However, any heroin use—regardless of the path of administration—can be very dangerous, with the potential to kill people in overdose situations.4,5
+However, any heroin use—regardless of the path of administration—can be very dangerous and may lead to a heroin overdose, which can be fatal.4,5

 Snorting and smoking heroin also have their own unique negative impacts on the body in addition to the effects listed above.